Choosing a Green Energy Plan Is an Accessible Way to Lower Your Household’s Environmental Footprint Without Installing Expensive Rooftop Solar Panels

 How Do Renewable Energy Plans Actually Work?

-When you flip a light switch, you might picture pure wind or solar energy powering your home.
-Let’s clear up the biggest misconception about green energy right away.
-The physical electricity flowing to your house does not change when you switch plans.
+When you flip a light switch, you might picture pure wind or solar energy powering your home, but the physical electricity flowing to your house does not change when you switch plans.
+A renewable energy plan is a retail electricity contract that ensures the power you consume is offset by an equal amount of green energy purchased and added to the shared grid on your behalf.
 The U.S. power grid operates like a massive pool of water where coal, nuclear, and green power all mix together.
-When you compare renewable energy vs standard electricity, the difference lies in where your money goes, not the specific electrons entering your home.
+When you compare renewable energy vs standard electricity, the difference lies in where your money goes to support future generation, not the specific electrons entering your home.

-Demystifying Renewable Energy Credits (RECs)
+Demystifying Renewable Energy Certificates (RECs)

 Breaking Down the Types of Renewable Energy Sources